-In order to delete one or more drivers, click on "Drivers" tab and then "Delete driver(s)" operation, select the driver(s) you want to remove from the database in the list on the right and click on "Next >" button:
+In order to delete one or more drivers,

+- 1. Click on the "Drivers" tab 1, or on the "Drivers" item in the Database tree-view - 2.
+Click on the "Delete driver(s)" operation 2 - 3.
+Select the driver(s) you want to remove from the database in the list on the right 3.
+If you don't see a driver you recently added, press F5 to refresh the list contents. - 4.
+Click on the "Next >" button

-The wizard will inform you once the drivers will have been removed from the database:
+5. The wizard will inform you once the drivers will have been removed from the database.